 - act as the legal representative of a client in Australian states and territories in which they are accredited (for example Victorian courts and tribunals)

 - provide advice and opinions in complex legal matters, particularly in the development of legal strategy

 - to act as a mediator and/or arbitrator

 Most people who wish to initiate (or respond to) a legal action in court will first engage a solicitor ('instructing solicitor') for initial advice who will in turn engage ('brief') a barrister.
 This situation is very similar to obtaining expert medical advice, where individuals are first referred to a medical specialist via their general practitioner.
 Your 'instructing solicitor' will advise you if a barrister should also be engaged.
 Similar to the medical analogy, early briefing of a barrister is often of distinct advantage to an early/favourable resolution.

 In some circumstances a barrister may accept instructions from a client or approved professional organisation directly (without also needing to engage an instructing solicitor).
-These circumstances can be found in the Legal Profession Uniform Conduct (Barristers) Rules 2015, specifically Rule 22, click here.
+Further information can be found in the Legal Profession Uniform Conduct (Barristers) Rules 2015, specifically Rule 22, click here.

 If you are a plaintiff or respondent in a legal case, your solicitor will obtain all relevant details from you ('take instructions'), assess the case, and in circumstances where litigation is considered probable or possible, in consultation, select a barrister with appropriate skills and experience in the area of law involved.
 A 'brief' is then prepared, containing relevant documents and instructions concerning the facts, the issues, and in some instances, a summary of relevant legislation and other legal decisions.